Skip to main content

 Learn more: PHP Interop, Functions and Recursion

-Exercise 4: Word frequency analyzer: Find the five most used words from a book, ignoring common stop words.
+Word frequency analyzer: find the five most-used words in a book, ignoring stop words.

 Tips: